jacobkap/crimebythenumbers/docs/graphing.md

 When working with new data, It's often useful to quickly graph the data to try to understand what you're working with.
 It is also useful when understanding how much to trust the data.

-The data we will work on is data about alcohol consumption in U.S. states from 1977-2016 from the National Institute of Health.
+The data we will work on is data about alcohol consumption in U.S. states from 1977-2017 from the National Institute of Health.
 It contains the per capita alcohol consumption for each state for every year.
+Their method to determine per capita consumption is amount of alcohol sold / number of people aged 14+ living in the state.
 More details on the data are available [here](https://www.openicpsr.org/openicpsr/project/105583/version/V2/view).

-Their method to determine per capita consumption is amount of alcohol sold / number of people aged 14+ living in the state.
-We'll return to this method at the end to discuss how much we trust the data.

 Now we need to load the data.